iLLiCiTiT/FromSoftSaveManager/README.md

 - Load/Delete save files using UI.
 - Open directory with backups.
 - Settings for paths to save -> should be preset for each game is possible.
-- Dark Souls: Remastered has some save file parsing and some UI showing parsed information.
+- Dark Souls: Remastered has some save file parsing and UI showing parsed information.

 ### Screenshot
 ![Alt text](/example_01.png "Dark Souls: Remastered save file")